-We are suspending all face-to-face bereavement support group sessions until further notice.
-This includes our daytime and evening groups and workshops.
-Scheduled person-to-person bereavement sessions will be conducted by telephone.
-This is in keeping with Federal, State and County guidelines to minimize the risk of your potential exposure to COVID-19, the coronavirus.
+Our bereavement support group sessions until further notice.
+This is in keeping with current guidelines to minimize the risk of your potential exposure to COVID-19, the coronavirus.

 Our bereavement staff is available to serve you.
-Please call 530-758-5566 with questions, concerns, or requests to schedule a bereavement support call.
+Please call 530-758-5566 with questions, concerns, or requests to schedule a bereavement support.

 We appreciate your understanding.

 Bereavement Services Manager

 Our Bereavement services are available free of charge to the entire community, whether or not your loved one was a patient of Yolo Hospice.
 Bereavement specialists and trained volunteers facilitate groups and family meetings, and provide individual support sessions, home visits, and telephone contact as needed.
 Referrals to additional support resources are made when appropriate.
 Please see below for more details on available services, and for upcoming groups and events.

 Initially, I felt as many do in seeking help, fear of being vulnerable or weak, fear of being judged.
 You helped me understand the many paths of grief.
 Thank you.

 The death of a loved one is the most profound of all sorrows.

 Grief is a natural and normal response to loss.
 Though there are common experiences people share as they grieve, each of us has a unique experience of grief as influenced by our personalities, life experiences, coping styles, and the meaning of the loss to us.
 Loss impacts our minds, bodies, and hearts.
 By tending to your grief, a sense of increased comfort and slow healing comes with time.
 Caring and supportive people can make a significant difference along this path.
 The Yolo Hospice Bereavement Services staff is available to be a source of caring support to you.